stockpickslk/stockpickslk-github.io/_posts/2024-06-26-blog-post-title-from-file-name.md

 ## Nations Trust Bank: Buy the dip @ 127

-I closed my previous position at 135.75 (I used Fibonacci retracement to find my exit point which just happened to be the ATH during that period).
+I closed my previous position at 135.75, using Fibonacci retracement to identify my exit point, coinciding with the all-time high (ATH) at that time.

-I am now setting my next entry point at ~127.
-Notice the doji candles(circled) in the chart.
-These 2 dojis signal a reversal in direction.
-Also notice that the volume has decreased considerably, which also confirms a pullback.
+Now, I'm eyeing an entry point around ~127.
+The chart shows two circled doji candles, signaling a potential reversal.
+Additionally, the notable decrease in volume supports a likely pullback.

 ---